 Now that's an idea that needs to be shouted down!
 And pronto!

 Starbucks would rather I not say this, of course.
-And one thing you see a lot online are "straw man" arguments raised against Starbucks (made to look ridiculous) that are easily shot down.
+And one thing you see a lot of online are "straw man" arguments raised against Starbucks (made to look ridiculous) that are easily shot down.
 I suspect there may be professional trolls at work.

 3. Co-Signing Loans: The people who are really pissed at me are young males, aged 16-25 who want to get Mom and Dad or Grandma to co-sign the note on a new Camaro.
 Mom and Dad read my article (and the voluminous links to other articles decrying co-signing) and think maybe the last thing an irresponsible 18-year-old needs is a brand-new car.